-Contact customer service – If you can’t find a recent bill, simply get in touch with your energy supplier and it should be able to tell you whether you have overpaid or not.
+If you can’t find a recent bill, simply get in touch with your energy supplier and it should be able to tell you whether you’ve overpaid or not.

-It’s also worth remembering that three of the big six energy suppliers – npower, ScottishPower and British Gas – will refund credit automatically, so you probably won’t need to request an electric refund.
+It’s also worth remembering that three of the big six energy suppliers – npower, ScottishPower, and British Gas – will refund credit automatically, so you probably won’t need to request a refund.

-Although it seems surprising, overpaying for your energy is not a particularly uncommon event.
-This is because energy suppliers do not charge customers for the energy that they have actually used.
+Although it might surprise you, overpaying for your energy is quite common.
+That’s because energy suppliers don’t charge for the energy you’ve actually used.
 Instead, your monthly energy bills are estimates based on your previous consumption.
 As a result, the amount you pay and the amount you owe may not be the same, particularly if the amount of energy that you consume changes throughout the year, perhaps due to someone leaving home.

-The amount of money that your energy supplier may owe you is based on the amount of money that you have overpaid.
+The amount of money that your energy supplier may owe you is determined by the amount you’ve overpaid.
 According to recent research, the average British person who pays by direct debit is £108 in credit with their energy provider.

-Although getting an energy refund is sure to be tempting, there are a couple of things that you should remember before getting the process started.
-Even if you do have energy credit, you should talk to your supplier about your balance, because your direct debit is likely to have been set up to cover your energy consumption across the whole year.
-So, even if you’re overspending in the summer, by the winter your expenditure may even out, and there might be no need for an electric refund.
+While it’s tempting to get an energy refund, don’t rush to have it refunded.
+First, even if you are in credit, talk to your supplier about your balance – as stated earlier, direct debits are usually set up to cover your energy consumption for the whole year.
+So, even if you’re overspending in the summer, by the winter your expenditure may even out, and there might be no need for a gas or electric refund.

 Fortunately, the process of getting an energy refund is relatively simple: all you need to do is ask.
 Get in touch with your current energy supplier by phone and it should handle the rest of the process.